-- A. Qualifications are to - 1. be a full-time student on any campus; - be nominated presenting to the Student Activities Director a petition containing fifteen signatures of full-time students; - 3. attend rehearsal for the pageant; and - 4. have at least a "C" average on any previous work. - B. Off-campus judges will choose the HCC Most Beautiful and four beauties during the pageant. - C. The pageant will be held late first semester or early second semester. - Section V. The HCC Who's Who election will be held in January to select Mr. and Miss HCC (Goodman, Ridgeland and Grenada campuses) and sixteen campus favorites.
-Campus favorites will consist of eight Freshman Favorites (four men and four women) and eight Sophomore Favorites (four men and four women).
-The two students receiving the highest number of votes for Mr. and Miss HCC will enter a second primary, unless one student receives a majority of all votes cast; in which event, that student will be declared the winner.
-In the final primary for Mr. and Miss HCC, the runners-up will automatically be named Sophomore Favorites. - A. Mr. and Miss HCC (Goodman and Ridgeland and Grenada Campus) - 1.
-Qualifications are to: - a. be a full-time student: - b. be a third or fourth semester student; - c. have at least a "C" average on any previous work; and - d. represent the very best in leadership, attitude, and behavior. - 2.
-Voter eligibility is limited to full-time students. - B. Sophomore Men and Women Favorites - 1.
-Qualifications are to: - a. be a full-time student; - b. be a third or fourth semester student: - c. have at least a "C" average on any previous work; and - Voter eligibility is limited to full-time students.
+- A. Qualifications are to:

+- 1. be a full-time student;

+- 2. complete an electronic application;

+- 3. attend rehearsal for the pageant;

+- 4. have at least a 2.0 overall GPA on any previous work.

+- B. Off-campus judges will choose the HCC Most Beautiful and four beauties during the pageant.

+- C. The pageant will be held the spring semester.

+- Section V. The HCC Who's Who election will be held in the spring semester to select Mr. and Miss HCC (Goodman, Ridgeland and Grenada campuses) and eight campus favorites.
+In the event of a tie for Mr./Miss HCC, a runoff will determine the winner.

+- A. Mr. and Miss HCC (Goodman and Ridgeland and Grenada Campus)

+- 1. Be a qualified Hall of Fame candidate.

+- 2. Voter eligibility is limited to full-time students.

+- The male and female with the most votes will be named Mr. and Miss HCC.

+- B. Campus Favorites

+- 1. Qualifications are to:

+- a. be a full-time student;

+- b. have at least a 2.0 overall GPA:

+- c. have no discipline record.

+- 2. Voter eligibility is limited to full-time students.